lachstr/physics_animations/_posts/2020-04-08-airplane-boarding-simulation.md

             ## find a random empty seat for them.
             seats = list(plane.items())
             random.shuffle(seats)
-            for seat_number, avaliability in seats:
+            for seat_number, availability in seats:
-                if avaliability == 'empty':
+                if availability == 'empty':
                     plane[seat_number] = 'taken'
                     break

-    ## Check to see if the last passenger has thier seat
+    ## Check to see if the last passenger has their seat
     if plane[passengers[-1]] == 'empty':
         return True
     else: